Do you have more questions? Our Senior Living Counselors are ready with answers!

-We continue to follow all orders given by ODH as they pertain to Assisted Living/Memory Care communities.
-While ODH does not permit family and friends to visit with residents inside of our community, we are pleased to announce we have resumed outdoor visits.
+We continue to follow all orders given by the Ohio Department of Health as they pertain to Assisted Living/Memory Care communities.
+We are pleased to announce that as of October 12, 2020, we have resumed indoor visits.
 In accordance with ODH guidelines:

 What steps are being taken to ensure resident safety?

 We are following all recommendations given by the Center for Disease Control and Prevention (CDC), ODH, OALA (The Ohio Assisted Living Association), and Governor Mike DeWine as they pertain to senior living communities, and we review these websites daily.
 Additionally, every associate of 10 Wilmington Place has received focused infection-control training and information related specifically to COVID-19.
 All personnel are required to wear masks and gloves when directly interacting with residents, we frequently and regularly sanitize our common areas and surfaces, and we’ve eliminated all outings in an effort to minimize the potential transmission of the virus.